Are Senior Living Communities Healthier for Seniors Living Alone?

-The institutional, white-walled and smelly image that used to be associated with nursing homes is becoming a stigma of the past.
-While many people still want to live at home as long as they can, research shows that senior living communities may be the healthier option; especially after a spouse dies.
+While many seniors want to age at home as long as they can, research shows that senior living communities may be the healthier option; especially after a spouse passes away.

-While many seniors still prefer the comfort of their own homes over moving to a retirement or assisted living community, this decision may not be the best — or most informed — option.
-Most of these people consider life in an “old folks home” a sentence where they go to die; they don’t realize that senior living has evolved into a sociable, healthy option with a myriad of amenities and care options.
+While many seniors still prefer the comfort of their own homes over moving to an assisted living, independent or retirement community, this decision may not be the best — or most informed — option.
+Most of these people consider life in a senior living community a sentence where they go to die; they don’t realize that senior living has evolved into a healthier option with a myriad of amenities and care options.

-Living alone may seem like the best option, if it’s still feasible — but the cozy nest loses much of its comfort when a spouse is gone.
-And daily responsibilities of a family home can be a lot for anyone, let alone a senior.
-The truth is that the duties can take a toll, and the companionship that was once there is not keeping the person going.
-Cleaning, doing laundry, walking up and down stairs and gardening can be a challenge.
-And family relationships can get tense — especially when the house requires maintenance and the senior requires daily help with normal chores and meal preparation.
+Living alone may seem like the best option, if it’s still feasible — but a home loses much of its comfort when a spouse is gone.
+The daily responsibilities of caring for a family home can be a lot for anyone to take on, let alone a senior.
+The truth is that the duties can take a toll, and the companionship that was once there is no longer keeping the person going.
+Cleaning, doing laundry and walking up and down the stairs can be a challenge.
+Family relationships can also get tense — especially when the house requires maintenance and the senior requires daily help with normal chores and meal preparation.

-The worst-case scenario can be daunting… If the senior falls and can’t get up, or if he/she gets sick and requires 24-care and supervision.
-Vulnerability is scary and no one deserves to live in fear.
 There are options to cater a home to accommodate senior needs, but these options can be expensive.
-This is when careful consideration of what the best option/s are for you and your family member need to be weighed.
+This is when careful consideration of what the best options are for you and your family member need to be weighed.